-- 1. When the HACN closes or opens the waiting list for any program, the HACN will advertise through public notice in the newspapers of general circulation, minority publications and media entities, radio, the local Public Access Television programs, - 2.
-The notice will contain the dates, times, and locations where families may apply, the programs for which applications will be taken, a brief description of the program and when the waiting list will be closed.
-The notice will provide information which includes the HACN address and telephone number, how to submit an initial application, and information on eligibility requirements.
-The notice will include a statement that upon written request, a person with a disability may have additional time of up to fourteen (14) days for submission of an initial application after the closing deadline as an accommodation. - 3.
-The HACN may stop accepting applications if there are enough applicants to fill anticipated openings for the next twenty-four (24) months.
-The waiting list may not be closed if it would have a discriminatory effect inconsistent with applicable civil rights laws.
-The HACN will announce the closing of the waiting list by public notice in the newspapers of general circulation and minority publications.
+- 1. When the HACN opens the waiting list for any program, the HACN will advertise through public notice in local newspapers of general circulation, minority publications, other suitable media outlets and on its website.
+Outreach regarding the opening of the waiting list will include efforts to reach populations considered least likely to apply for assistance and to reach persons with disabilities.
+This will include targeted outreach to local nonprofit service providers. - 2.
+The notice will contain the dates, times, process for how families may apply, the programs for which applications will be taken, a brief description of the program and when the waiting list will be closed.
+The notice will provide information which includes any preferences the waiting list opening is limited to, the HACN address and telephone number, how to submit an initial application, and information on eligibility requirements.
+The notice will include a statement that upon written request, a person with a disability may have additional time of up to fourteen (14) days for submission of an initial application after the closing deadline as a reasonable accommodation.